 The soap breaks the surface tension of the water.
 Tell your child to imagine that the surface of the water is a sheet of fabric and the soap is a pair of scissors.
 The soap cuts through the water, pushing the fish ahead of it.
 For a more scientific explanation, have your child look up surface tension or visit the dragonfly tv website!

 Don’t forget those science notebooks!
 Have your children write the date, “surface tension” and record their results.
 They can try using different liquids (like lemon juice) to see if they will break the surface tension.
 My kids made some fish out of that foam that is used for craft projects so that they wouldn’t soak up the water!
 Hopefully, the zooming fish will keep your child interested and busy for a while!
+Click here to see a video on how to make zooming fish.

 This experiment is easy, non-toxic and so much fun that it is worth every bit of the mess it makes.
 Your kids will love it!